 What does this mean specifically?

 If you take an exam in your first regular semester of study, and you do not pass this exam at the first try, we will treat this exam as if you had never taken it.
 This means that all available examination attempts for this exam are open to you again.

-You don’t need to do anything to make use of this non-binding exam option, i.e. you do not need submit an application or an explanation.
-However, you should check your transcripts to see whether the non-binding exam was registered as such.
-Should your records not reflect the non-binding exam by the deadline provided in the next section, you should contact your the Examination Office.
+You don’t have to do anything to make use of this non-binding exam option, i.e. you do not have to submit an application or an explanation.
+However, you should check your transcript of records to see whether the non-binding exam was registered as such.
+In case your transcript of records does not reflect the non-binding exam by the deadline provided in the next section, you should contact the Student Administration Center/ Examination Office.

 The exam management system registers the non-binding exam automatically, but only 10 weeks after the submission of your grade.
 This stipulated period is necessary for a possible review of the relevant assessment materials that is called for in the rules and regulations.
 Therefore you will not see the registration of the non-binding exam until 10 weeks after the submission of your grade.
-To see this record, please log on to PULS and see “My Student Record” (meine Leistungen) or view your transcript.
-Should you have retaken the exam in the meantime, the number of attempts will be adjusted automatically.
+To see this record, please access PULS and open“my student record” (meine Leistungen) or view your transcript.
+In case you have retaken the exam in the meantime, the number of attempts will be adjusted automatically.

 Here too, “non-binding exam” means that you are granted an additional attempt in a module exam or module component exam.
 However, the exam must have been taken during the standard period of study.
 The specific rules on non-binding exams must be stated in the program-specific rules and regulations.